19 Grocery Shopping Mistakes That Are Bad For Your WalletSave on Bills

 When you get home, you might wonder how you managed to buy so much.
 A large cart is rarely necessary to get everything on your list, but you’ll still feel the need to fill it up.

-According to Consumer Reports, choosing a cart over a hand basket can actually increase the size of your shopping bill by 40%.
+According to Consumerist, choosing a cart over a hand basket can actually increase the size of your shopping bill by 40%.
 So choose the basket.

 Not only will you fill it up quicker with the things on your list, but you’ll be aware of how heavy the basket gets as you go through the store, prompting you to leave rather than search for tasty things that aren’t needed.